-Programming volunteers must be at least 16 years of age, have excellent customer service and public speaking skills, and attend a 10-week training course.
+Programming volunteers must be at least 16 years of age, have excellent customer service and public speaking skills, and attend a training course.

 Explore the museum free for an entire year by becoming a member of The National Museum of Toys and Miniatures.

 Becoming a member allows you to share the museum with family and friends.
 Simply choose the number of people you would like to bring with you each time you visit.
 At least one named member must be present at the time of admission; the rest of your party can change!

 Corporate partner discounts (through 12/31/19, member card must be shown at time of purchase):